 Once you’ve copied the link to the clipboard, open Tweet2Gif, click “Paste”, then “Download”.
 You can choose to download it either as a GIF file or optionally as the MP4 video file.

-3. Save GIFs from Twitter on PC
+3. Save GIFs from Twitter to your computer (PC & Mac)

 GIFs on Twitter are all actually converted to video files automatically after uploading and still being marked as GIF.
 So you can’t simply right-click a GIF post and select “Save image as…” as you normally do on most other sites.